 In 1974, Hazel had two heart attacks and spent thirty days in the hospital.
 She eventually went back home and recovered and spent much of her time trying to help Charlie, who appears to be somewhat unstable, both mentally and emotionally, with his many issues.
 Besides taking care of Charlie, Hazel’s favorite pastimes were cooking and walking to thrift stores.

 Around 1985, Hazel’s life took a different turn.
 She happened to hear about and attended a prayer meeting led by an “evangelical preacher” who went only by the name of “Farlo.”
 Hazel became enraptured with Farlo’s preaching and completely immersed herself in his particular brand of religion, which she refers to as “The Message.”
-Hazel now believes that God talks to her and has given her the gifts of speaking in tongues, having full knowledge of the bible, prophesy, reading minds, and the power to heal others by praying over them or touching them.
+Hazel now believes that God talks to her and has given her various gifts, such as speaking in tongues, a complete knowledge and understanding of the bible, the ability to prophesy and read minds, as well as the power to heal others by praying over them or touching them.

 Recently, Hazel has been experiencing blood-pressure problems and was hospitalized for five days.
 Her doctors were not convinced of her ability to go home, even with, or perhaps because of, Charlie being there, so she agreed to go to a nursing home.
 Hazel believes, however, that she will heal herself in exactly one month’s time and then be released.
-Charlie and appears to be somewhat unstable, mentally and emotionally.seems overwhelmed by his mother’s placement here.
-He visits frequently, but rather than offer her encouragement and support, it seems to be the other way around.
-Charlie seems very emotionally dependent on Hazel and sits with her for hours, during which time she tries her best to comfort him.
+Charlie, meanwhile, seems overwhelmed by his mother’s placement here.
+He visits frequently, but rather than offer her encouragement and support, it is she who ministers to him.
+He sits with her for hours, during which time she tries her best to comfort him.

 (Originally written: November 1995)